Sunday, March 5, 1989.

 The real-life Victor Malarek really was one hell of a reporter.
 He started out in 1968 as a 20-year-old copy boy with the Montreal-based newspaper supplement Weekend Magazine.
 Two years later, he signed on as a police reporter with the daily Montreal Star.
 A year after that, he broke the story that took him into the world of investigative reporting, a sensational tale of teenagers who’d committed suicide in a wretchedly mismanaged juvenile detention centre.
 In 1976, he was recruited by The Globe and Mail, the Toronto-based daily that considers itself “Canada’s national newspaper.”

 By the time that Roger Cardinal turned the reporter's 1984 memoir Hey Malarek! into a feature film, he’d published a second book.
 Haven’s Gate, Canada's Immigration Fiasco, was based on his reporting on the federal government’s immigration and refugee system.
 Between 1991 and 1992, the Canadian Broadcasting Corporation aired a TV series called Urban Angel.
 Also based on Hey Malarek!, it starred Louis Ferreira as Montreal Tribune reporter Victor Torres.
 Three of its 15 episodes were directed by Roger Cardinal.
 Its production coincided with Malarek joining the CBC’s weekly newsmagazine The Fifth Estate as a co-host, where he worked on its investigative reports until 2000.
-The next year, Malarek switched networks, and is currently senior reporter with the CTV network’s flagship news show W5.
+The next year, he switched networks, and becoming a senior reporter with the CTV network’s flagship news show W5.
 In early 2017, after nearly 16 years with the private broadcaster, Malarek retired.